 Ian: Was there any military training at your school?.

 Steffen: Yes, there was actually.
 I think at the age of 14, most male children had to go to, I think, for a week or so to this pre-training.
 They already tried to convince you to do more than the usual 18 months of military service.
 That was, by the way, a topic all the time.
 Through your whole childhood in the GDR, it was always about training the army and going for more than the 18 months.
-I basically resisted that all the time because I couldn’t see myself shooting other people.
+I basically resisted that all the time because I could not see myself shooting other people.
 That was not the biggest thing, but at least part of the story for me.
 Also, physical activities, I did them, but I did not particularly enjoy them.
-Military was always about physical stuff all the time, so I just couldn’t see myself there.
+Military was always about physical stuff all the time, so I just could not see myself there.
 I had a pretty clear vision of what I wanted to do in life, and military service just was a necessary evil that I had to do at one point.

 Steffen: Actually, in school, I managed to not having to do that.
 We were just too many boys in our class, so there was not enough space in getting to this one week of military education, and three of us had to stay home.
 In the same week, the girls had, I think, some medical training, like first aid and stuff like that.
 We were joining them, which was actually good fun.
 It was a useful skill to have, more useful than knowing how to shoot.
 I enjoyed that.